Career Management builds job-readiness into college education boosting return-on-investment

 During the course of their careers at Rutgers Business School, students also have opportunities to develop leadership skills, test their knowledge in experiential learning experiences and competitions, and to thrive on campuses that offer diversity, accomplished faculty and entrepreneurial outlets.

 High-achieving students may also receive intense career preparation, including the ability to work closely with mentors, in programs such as Road to Wall Street, Road to Silicon Valley, Road to CPA, Women BUILD (Business Undergraduates in Leadership Development) and B-STAR (Business Student Transition at Rutgers.)

 Rutgers Business School’s Road to Wall Street is a unique program that draws on the strength of both faculty and alumni to set students on a path to Wall Street’s most impressive firms.
 The three-year program offers students internships and mentoring from Wall Street executives.
 As part of the program, students take a “Financial Modeling and Marketing Analytics” course to prepare them with specialized, analytical skills.

 Lauren Kelly, who graduated Rutgers Business School in 2017, said Road to Wall Street became “one of the most meaningful experiences of my college career.”

 Kelly is currently working at Morgan Stanley.
 She is one of dozens of Rutgers Business School graduates who take new jobs in New York City’s financial district each year.
 Goldman Sachs, Morgan Stanley, J.P.
 Morgan Chase and Citi are among the school’s top employers.

 Modeled after Road to Wall Street, Rutgers Business School launched Road to Silicon Valley last year to cultivate a new generation of innovative business leaders.
-Each year, Road to Silicon Valley will select between 75 and 80 students to participate, giving business school students first preference.
+Each year, Road to Silicon Valley selects between 75 and 80 students to participate, giving business school students first preference.